kgrid/ActivatorManual/getting_started.md

 The output should be 5.

+### Helpful Tools
-### Helpful ToolsWe have created some helpful tools to help streamline this process, including a knowledge object generator and an input/output RDF generator.
+We have created some helpful tools to help streamline this process, including a knowledge object generator and an input/output RDF generator.
 Check out the Additional Resources section to find these tools and other resources you can utilize when working with the execution stack: https://kgrid.gitbooks.io/execution-manual/content/additional_resources.html